Early Childhood Education

 - Early Childhood Education: P-3 (A.A. and B.S. degrees)

-With SKC’s new ECE: P-3 program, candidates can earn a license for professional teaching with an endorsement in preschool through third grade levels in Montana.
+With SKC’s ECE: P-3 program, candidates can earn a license for professional teaching with a teaching endorsement (licensure) in preschool through third grade levels in Montana.
 As it has become more clear that primary-age students have unique needs in terms of development, classroom management, curriculum, and instructional practice, the state’s Office of Public Instruction recently reconfigured its certification requirements to include a preschool-grade 3 endorsement.
 Many Montana school districts now support their own public preschool classrooms, and this degree program prepares candidates to meet this need.
 Although both SKC’s Division of Education and Montana’s OPI will continue to offer the traditional K-8 Elementary endorsement, this new program addresses the specific needs of preschool and early elementary students.
 Similar to SKC’s Elementary Teacher Education Program, ECE: P-3 candidates’ program of study is aligned with national InTASC Standards with regard to instruction and assessment.
 These standards can be reviewed by clicking here.

 To view the courses and degree plans associated with SKC’s Early Childhood Education: P-3 program (Preschool – Grade 3), click here or use the navigation menu above to access the ECE P-3 Curriculum.

 Requirements for Early Childhood Education and ECE: P-3 students:

 - Students must submit to a federal background check for the Early Childhood Education programs.